sunfounder/arduino_starter_kit/docs/source/14_random_color.rst

 In the physical world, randomness abounds, but in programming, so-called "random" numbers are usually computed through a deterministic algorithm.
 This algorithm typically requires a starting point known as a "seed," making these numbers predictable and thus called "pseudo-random."
 The "pseudo" prefix indicates that these numbers seem random but are actually patterned.

-Interestingly, on an R3 board, we can use physical measurements from the real world as seeds.
+Interestingly, on an Arduino Uno R3, we can use physical measurements from the real world as seeds.
 During your measurements with a multimeter, you might notice minor fluctuations in the circuit's voltage and current values.
 These fluctuations can provide unpredictability to our random numbers.

 Arduino's approach to randomness involves several functions: